 image id 1006 of card id 1002 of stack "/Macintosh HD/Users/labuser/Desktop/motionWorkKey.rev"

-them to wait until the property is set to false
+them to wait until the property is set to false, at which time

 all of the motion operations will execute simultaneously: